greggles/mcc-codes/README.md

 Future plans and workflow
 =========================
 I hope that folks will create pull requests to make this information easier to read and use.
+Specifically, the "Edited Description" field is a place where we can collaboratively go through and fix things like upper case vs. title case.

+Preferences for the "Edited Description"

+* Shorter is better
+* Use descriptions that make the most sense to someone in 2013
+* Use title case

 If the pull request is against the CSV I'll gladly update the binary formats.